Dinners in the Dark

 - Tickets must be purchased in advance, see links above.
 We have a one-week cancellation policy for Dinner in the Dark events.

 - Any dietary restrictions (vegetarian, allergies, etc.) can be accommodated.
-When you purchase your tickets, we’ll ask you about any allergies or specific food dislikes.
+When you purchase your tickets, we’ll ask you about any dietary restrictions.

 - Diners wear comfortable blindfolds throughout the event.
 The dining room is not dark.